shehel/shehel.github.io/about.md

 Computer Science graduate with an interest in NLP and Bayesian methods.
 Hoping to one day apply these to improve knowledge access and transfer.

-Constantly trying to understand this loop.
+Trying to understand this Strange Loop.
 <div class="example">
     <pre>
 while alive: